webappio/docs/home/010-open-source-chat-example.md

 ### Beyond preview environments

-Layer is well suited to creating per-branch links of webapps, but that's far from the only thing it can do.
+webapp.io is well suited to creating per-branch links of webapps, but that's far from the only thing it can do.

-Check out the [Advanced Workflows](/docs/advanced-workflows) section to how polyrepositories, inheritance, and more can be set up with Layer.
+Check out the [Advanced Workflows](/docs/advanced-workflows) section to how polyrepositories, inheritance, and more can be set up with webapp.io.